 Wednesday Night: Chicks N’ Picks CMA Fest Kickoff and Women Crush It

 At the Dawghouse Saloon on Wednesday night, an all-female lineup full of talent was incredible.
 This night was exciting for me since I had never seen any other these writers perform except Mandy McMillan and Stephanie Owens.
 I had only seen Jada Vance sing a couple of times at Winners on Karaoke night.
 These ladies truly stood out from the crowd: Liddy Clark, Tiffany Ashton, Jada Vance, Mandy McMillan, Katlyn Lowe, Bailey James, and Stephanie Owens.

 Women Crush It Wednesday at Live Oak was full of outstanding performances from Kalsey Kulyk, Rachel Horter, Maggie Baugh, Jessie G, Melanie Meriney, and Madeline McDonald.
-Rachel Horter, also the subject of an upcoming feature article, never disappoints.
+Rachel Horter, also the subject of a feature article, never disappoints.
 Her new EP “Lucky” is tremendous, so if you have not heard it yet, download it or stream it today.
 Kalsey Kulyk impressed the crowd with her new single “Bad Liar.”
 Maggie Baugh, who I had known about for a while but never seen her play, set the stage on fire.
 Her fiddle playing is something that sets her apart from other artists in town.
 Her new single, “Fire Me Up,” will do just that.
 The hits just kept on coming from Jessie G, who brought up Gretchen Wilson to sing with her.
 Only in Nashville is this a common occurrence.
 The host of the evening, Melanie Meriney, always impresses with her songs and her performance.